fslev/json-compare/README.md

 org.opentest4j.AssertionFailedError: FOUND 1 DIFFERENCE(S):

 _________________________DIFF__________________________
 Expected condition "!.*" from position 4 was not met.
-Actual JSON array has extra elements.
+Actual JSON ARRAY has extra elements.
 ```

 ### MATCH ANY `.*`